-The Australian Teachers' Alliance (ATA) is an association affiliated with the Royal Scottish Country Dance Society.
+The Australian Teachers' Alliance (ATA) is an association of teachers of Scottish Country Dance.

 ATA is dedicated to developing teaching standards and facilitating communication between Scottish Country Dance teachers across Australia.